prelae/pdsnd_github/README.md

 The date created is 7/29/2021 with the initial commit.

 ### Project Title
 The project title is Udacity Github project for Bikeshare.
+The project will be changed in 3 branches.
+One this one is done on refactoring.

 ### Description
 This is just an exercise project for exercising.
 The gist of the project is to create three branches with related changes to the files and then send them over